ChiangStudios/Password-Manager/README.md

 ---

-This password manager is a beginner-level cybersecurity project that stores and manages passwords securely.
+This password manager is a beginner-level cybersecurity project that is planned to store and manage passwords securely.
 The goal for this project is to learn:

 - Encryption and Decryption
 - Password Hashing
-- Secured Authentication
+- Secure Authentication
 - File Storage
 - Backend / Frontend Communication